Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Equivalency of ODI and PPE

 Likewise, \citet{zigunov2024one} also derived

 which describes the treatment of the nodes on the boundary.
-To derive this stencil by finite differences, we start by introducing a ghost node on a cell-centered grid located a distance of $h/2$ away from the edge of the domain.
-Then we enforce a Neumann condition on the boundary (e.g., specify the value of $\bm{n} \cdot \nabla p$ at $(x_{-0.5},y_j)$) using the following first-order scheme:
+To derive this stencil by finite differences, we start by introducing a ghost node on a cell-centered grid located a distance of $h/2$ away from the edge of the domain.\footnote{This ghost node based Neumann boundary condition implementation works beyond regular mesh.
+In Appendix~\ref{sec: generic interpolation}, we provide an alternative derivation of the stencil \eqref{eq: sum p-p = sum g+g} based on generic interpolation on an irregular mesh.} Then we enforce a Neumann condition on the boundary (e.g., specify the value of $\bm{n} \cdot \nabla p$ at $(x_{-0.5},y_j)$) using the following first-order scheme:

 We compute $g_{x}|_{0.5,j}$ by linearly interpolating between $g_{x}|_{0,j} $ and $g_{x}|_{1,j}$:

 and evaluate the data $f_{0,j}$ by